jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 Sovereigns in distress often engage in bond restructuring.
 Does committing not to restructure one class of bonds benefit that class?
 Does it spillover to benefit other classes too?
 Evidence from natural experiments suggests the answers: yes and yes.

-#### [Restructuring vs. Bankruptcy][Restructuring]
-with  [Ed Morrison][ed], [Giorgia Piacentino][giorgia], and [Xiaobo Yu][xiaobo], 2021

-How can firms resolve financial distress?
-Bankruptcy is one way, albeit a costly one.
-A less costly way is out-of-court restructuring.
-But hold-out problems can make it infeasible.
-Do policies that encourage bankruptcy filings, by, e.g., decreasing costs, crowd out restructuring?
-We find that the answer is no. We study how regulatory interventions can further increase welfare.